1. Home

 Policies on determining compensation for directors are deliberated objectively at a meeting of the Compensation Advisory Committee, composed of a majority outside directors, and ratified by resolution of the Board of Directors based on the Committee's recommendations.
 The amount of each director's compensation, including an assessment of an individual performance-evaluation component, is determined by deliberation of the Compensation Advisory Committee to which the Board of Directors has resolved to delegate authority, ensuring more objectivity and transparency in the process of determining compensation.

 Deliberations of the Compensation Advisory Committee are conducted from an objective viewpoint and by referring to expertise about compensation systems.
-Accordingly, information is obtained from an outside expert agency (Willis Towers Watson in fiscal 2023) when necessary.
-The following are the members of the Compensation Advisory Committee who deliberated policies for the 73rd fiscal year and their activities during the fiscal year.
+Accordingly, information is obtained from an outside expert agency (Willis Towers Watson in fiscal 2024) when necessary.

 Members